 James Sunderland travels to the foggy town of Silent Hill after receiving a letter from his wife.
 His dead wife.
 Things only get stranger from there as he encounters sexy demon nurses, pyramid-headed sadists, and other grotesque horrors.
 Silent Hill 2 was the game that really embedded how twisted the series was, with themes of sexual frustration and guilt driving the madness surrounding James.

 Silent Hill 2 released in the wake of the Resident Evil trilogy, but tackles survival horror in a completely different fashion.
-The result is a unique game that has yet to be matched in all of the ways it excels.
+The result is a unique game that has yet to be matched in all of the ways it excels, even if so many games followed in its footsteps.

 4. God of War II